sitphp/doubles/doc/creating_doubles.md

 > {.note.info} Note : Every double class will automatically implement the `Doublit\DoubleInterface` interface in case you need to identify a double instance.

 ## Naming the double class
-For some reason, you may want to define yourself the name of your double class.
-For that, you have to prepend your original class name with the double class name you want to give followed by a ":" character :
+You can also define the double class name yourself.
+For that just type the given double class name and character ":" before your original class :

-    {.language-php} // Get a double instance named "MyDoubleClassName" for class "MyClass"
+    {.language-php} // Get a double instance of class "MyClass" with class name "MyDoubleClassName".
     $my_dummy_double_class = Doublit::dummy_instance('MyDoubleClassName:'.MyClass::class);

 ## Non instantiated class double